beldar/buildit-weather/README.md

 npm test
 ```

-Note: Please ensure you have the latest Node LTS (v7.10 at the moment of this writting).
+Note: Please ensure you have the latest Node LTS (v7.10 at the moment of this writing).

 ## Notes